 The surprise is if you scratch the surface of any epiphany story, you’ll find they are mostly fabrications and exaggerations.
 As fun and inspiring as they seem, their value fades in practice.
 I don’t say this to depress you: it is true that the thrill of an epiphany feels great.
 But if you’re serious about ideas you need to look deeper into what these stories are really about.

-I’ve spent years studying the many well-known stories of flashes of insight in history and found most of them were legends or exaggerations.
-One of my favorite accountings was Tim Berners-Lee describing how he invented the World Wide Web, one of the greatest inventions of the 20th century:
+One of the best accountings of the mythology is from Tim Berners-Lee, describing how he invented the World Wide Web, one of the greatest inventions of the 20th century:

 - What did they need to do after the epiphany to bring the idea to the world?
-In every case there was significant, challenging work after the flash to develop the idea into a prototype, much less a working solution.
+There is always significant work after the flash to develop the idea into a prototype, much less a working solution.
 A brilliant idea for a movie or a business still demands years of effort to realize the idea.
 An epiphany is rarely the end of the challenge, but typically the beginning of a new one.
-While epiphanies are common, people willing to commit years of work to see them to fruition are uncommon.
+While epiphanies are common, people willing to commit years of work to see them to fruition are rare.

 - What can we learn about how to have an epiphany ourselves?
 Most epiphany stories have no substance.
 They focus on seemingly ordinary facts, like Archimedes in a bathtub or Newton by a tree, where the discovery is presented as a surprise.
 Epiphany stories rarely teach us anything to do differently in our own lives as there are no useful patterns or habits suggested in the story.